ANG3L0/notes-bloggo/docs/Misc experiments/MerinoExperiment.md

 But I recently came upon some YouTube videos touting praises for merino wool, where you basically can wear it indefinitely as it's antimicrobial.
 And it won't smell.

-This post investigates merino wool, and minimalist packing for vacation in general.
+This post investigates merino wool.

+If all goes well, I should ideally only pack 3 tops: 2 shorts (1 to dry if I get sweat on it), and 1 long sleeve (assumption is I won't sweat in long sleeve since it'll be cold).

 ## Merino Wool